vvitzilaios/faceRecognition/README.md

 ### Models

 This project provides the following models:
-1. `model_one.py`: A simple CNN model with 2 convolutional layers and 3 fully connected layers.
+1. `model_1.py`: A simple CNN model with 2 convolutional layers and 3 fully connected layers.
-2. `model_two.py`: A simple CNN model with 3 convolutional layers and 3 fully connected layers.
+2. `model_2.py`: A simple CNN model with 3 convolutional layers and 3 fully connected layers.
+3. `model_3.py`: A more complex CNN model with 3 convolutional layers and 3 fully connected layers.
+Dropout and batch normalization also applied.

 **Note:** Training those models will create a `.pth` file of the same name under the `models` directory.

 ### Dataset

-For this project, parts of the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) dataset were used.
+For this project, at first, parts of the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) dataset were used.
 This because it was not feasible to train a model by only using the `add_face.py` or by using the whole LFW dataset.

+The second variation of data used for this project was [Celebrity Face Image Dataset](https://www.kaggle.com/datasets/vishesh1412/celebrity-face-image-dataset?resource=download)

-**Note:**  The dataset used for this project can be found in the following [Google Drive link](https://drive.google.com/file/d/1UDZv-oiOtbRvNZm85ahVUBoHby5Gcah5/view?usp=share_link).
+**Note:** The datasets used for this project can be found in the following Google Drive [link](https://drive.google.com/file/d/1UDZv-oiOtbRvNZm85ahVUBoHby5Gcah5/view?usp=share_link) under data.zip and data_2.zip.

 ### Metrics